gossard/PowerMerger/README.md

 Explicit encoding support for the built-in OutFile processor will be added in a future release.

-Workaround, set a session-level default for Out-File:
+Workaround: set a session-level default for Out-File:

 ```powershell
 # Session-level default for Out-File (with restore afterwards)